zplab/protocols/computer protocols/install ubuntu/readme.md

         make
         ./bandwidthTest --device=all

+    To install `nvidia-docker`, first install Docker per the [official instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/) then install Nvidia-docker per [its instructions](https://github.com/NVIDIA/nvidia-docker/blob/master/README.md).

+    Last, install pytorch using pip (*not conda*, as conda wants to install its own CUDA tools version):

+        sudo pip install torch torchvision

-22. Install system tracking utilities and make a BTRFS snapshot:
+21. Install system tracking utilities and make a BTRFS snapshot:

-        sudo apt-get install etckeeper
+        sudo apt install etckeeper
         sudo snapshot create base-system

-23. From another computer, run `scp.sh` (after setting the `HOST` variable) to make a backup copy of all relevant config files for that microscope.
+22. From another computer, run `scp.sh` (after setting the `HOST` variable) to make a backup copy of all relevant config files for that microscope.